Blogging is a journey.

 In each scenario above, bloggers may have considered their blog successful.
 From this, I have learned that blogging is a very personal thing with very personal goals.

-When 2017 started, we started our travels in between work and school and so far have made it to 16 states this year!
+When 2017 started, we started our travels in between work and school and made it to 17 states in one year!
 To me that is quite impressive.
 Not to mention, we have revisited several of the same states within the year.
 So, in that regard, I feel like I did an awesome job!

 For example, had I set my goal at visiting one new state per month, we would have surpassed our goal.
 But, because the initial goal was terribly unrealistic, we didn’t reach it.
 Am I sad about it?
 Heck no. We made awesome memories and explored cities and states that we’ve never been to as a family.
 As a matter of fact, traveling and being consistent with my blog definitely increased our quality of life this year.